Experiment 1: Binary Counter

 If the above are wrong, then the upload will fail.
 Ask a demonstrator for help!

 There are several ways we can add a modulus to our counter programme.
-One way would be to use a “for” loop.
-Another way would be to make a decision.
-For example, if we add the following lines to the existing programme:
+Here we will use a decision.

 }

 Why bother with counts greater than 60?
-Well, if the programme is not properly initialised then there will be a number of false counts.
+Well, if the program is not properly initialised then there will be a number of false counts.

 Just to make life more interesting, in “C” there is a “double equals” ==).
 This can be a source of confusion when starting to program in the “C” language.
 It is used to compare two numbers, for example as follows: